 As U.S. Vice-President Hubert Humphrey was arriving in Bonn for the start of his visit?

-As U.S. Vice-President Hubert Humphrey was arriving in Bonn for the start of his visit to West Germany, police in West Berlin rounded up eleven people on suspicion of plotting an attempt to kill him.
+Background: As U.S. Vice-President Hubert Humphrey was arriving in Bonn for the start of his visit to West Germany, police in West Berlin rounded up eleven people on suspicion of plotting an attempt to kill him.

 The police said that the group - mostly students - had planned an attack on Vice-President Humphrey with bombs on plastic containers filled with chemicals.
 Mr. Humphrey is due in West Berlin tomorrow.
 Criminal proceedings will be taken against all eleven.